stephencasey/OpenAdvisor/README.md

-# OA_CourseCollector
+# OpenAdvisor

-Generates the master list of courses from 1700+ schools for OpenAdvisor
+Generates a master list of 2500+ schools and 1,000,000+ course descriptions.

 Work in progress...